About Plausible Analytics

 Imagine if you had the same choice with your favorite proprietary and closed source app so if they decided to change the strategy, to make user-hostile decisions or to sell out to a corporation with different beliefs, the community could simply take over and keep alive the product that they love while ignoring the new development.
 You can do that with Plausible.

-Our main marketing strategy is content marketing.
-We simply publish posts that we think people may find interesting and useful.
-Then we share that content on our social media channels.
-We also share this content in the different niche communities and aggregators that we are a part of.
+We generally say no to most of the best marketing practices.
+Our main marketing strategy is to share interesting content: we publish posts that we think people may find interesting and useful.
+We share these on our blog, social media channels and various niche communities that we are a part of.

-Some of the people that discover our content and find it valuable end up signing up for a Plausible Analytics account too.
+Some of the people who discover our content and find it valuable end up signing up for a Plausible Analytics account too.
 Read more about how we do startup marketing.

-A large percentage of our growth can be attributed to website and business owners who love to use Plausible Analytics and decide to share their Plausible Analytics experience with the world.
+A significant portion of our growth comes from website and business owners who love to use Plausible Analytics and decide to share their Plausible Analytics experience with the world.

 We are grateful to everyone who shares Plausible Analytics as without people spreading the word about us it would be difficult for us to grow and achieve our goal.
 Thank you!